Super Hip Retro Washing Machines For All Your Laundry Needs

 Bamboo has become an increasingly popular flooring material in new homes and renovations and can be just the thing that brings your bedroom, living room, and even your laundry room to life.
 But before we talk about why bamboo is a great choice for your laundry room specifically, let’s take a look at some overall benefits of bamboo flooring:

 The Greener Choice

 Because of its durability, bamboo is a great flooring choice for any room in the house that is subject to much wear and tear.
-It’s even great for families with small children and pets, though we highly recommend keeping your pet’s nails nice and trimmed.
+It’s even great for families with small children and pets, although we highly recommend keeping your pet’s nails nice and trimmed.

-Here’s another impressive fact about this flooring option: bamboo has a greater compressive strength than concrete and about the same strength-to-weight ratio as steel when subjected to tension.
-Not bad for a grass!
+Here’s another impressive fact about this flooring option: bamboo has greater compressive strength than concrete and about the same strength-to-weight ratio as steel when subjected to tension.
+Not bad for grass!
 Yet, as strong as it is, it is much kinder to your feet and legs.

 Easy to Maintain

 Bamboo flooring requires little maintenance and cleaning.
 Try a good dry sweeping or vacuuming once or twice a week and then mopping with a slightly damp mop once a month.
 That’s all you really need to do to keep your floors looking great.
 As with traditional hardwood floors, you should never slide heavy furniture across your bamboo floors without placing felt pads under the legs.

 Would you like to receive free samples of our bamboo flooring?
 Just click on the box below.
 Then you can see up close the exquisite beauty and strength of our bamboo flooring.
 And if you’d like to speak with one of our bamboo flooring experts, call (866) 710-7070 today!